Hymn History: Angels From the Realms of Glory Micah Hendry

 One of the most charming and beautiful Christmas carols is undoubtedly “Angels From the Realms of Glory.”
 This beloved carol has been published in over 700 hymnbooks!
 Few, however, know the story of the man behind this great Christmas Hymn.

 Born in 1771, James Montgomery spent his childhood years in a Scottish group of Moravian Brethren.
-His parents were so heavily influenced by the testimony of Count Von Zinzendorf and the great Moravian missions work that they dedicated their own lives to gospel work.
+His parents were so heavily influenced by the testimony of Count Von Zinzendorf and the great Moravian mission work that they dedicated their own lives to gospel work.

 When James was 8 years old, his parents entrusted him to fellow believers in the community and left for the West Indies.
 As young James waved farewell to his zealous parents, he would be seeing them for the last time.
 Just 4 years later, his parents passed away from illness on the mission field.

 The greatest change of his life occurred in 1814; He became a true follower of the Lord Jesus Christ.
 (Click HERE to learn what that means.)
-He had been very interested in the faith and understood its importance, yet, it was here that he placed his faith in the Lord Jesus.
+He had been very interested in the faith and understood its importance, yet it was here that he placed his faith in the Lord Jesus.
 His life changed dramatically!
 He began to use his gifts in poetry and writing to share God’s Word through Hymns.
 In total, Montgomery would pen over 400 hymns.

 It is here that we turn Christmas Eve, 1816.
 Readers of The Iris (previously the Sheffield Register) opened the paper to find a Christmas poem entitled The Nativity.
 This poem was written by James Montgomery and became the cherished hymn, “Angels From the Realms of Glory.”
 He published it in his 1853 book, Original Hymns.

-Truly the Lord used the influences, gifts, difficulties, circumstances, and Scripture to change his life forever.
+Truly, the Lord used the influences, gifts, difficulties, circumstances, and Scripture to change his life forever.
 From this, God was able to reach many millions with mighty truths through song.
-With a God so mighty, our response ought to be, “come and worship, worship Christ…the King.
+With a God so mighty, our response ought to be, “Come and worship, worship Christ…the King.

 *You can view the original stanzas as they were first printed here.